i-am-harveyt/BasicDSinCpp/README.md

 The basic sorting algorithm, which (might be) the most intuitive one.

 The basic thought is that, in my humble opinion, find the smallest element in the sub-array and place in the front.

+<a name="bs"></a>
+### Bubble Sort

+Another basic algorithm, while I  personally think it is not as intuitive as [Selection Sort](#ss).

+The thought is that, if there are two nearby elements are not sorted, then swap them.
+Repeatedly check all elements in the array until make sure they're all sorted.